ynedelko/Pizza/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Images

+Images used for this app were obtained from thenounproject.com.
+Please see their terms of use for restrictions. https://thenounproject.com/legal/#!terms-of-use Please do not reuse icons without permission from source.